 After working as a staff conductor at the Heidelberg Theatre for a number of years, Joana Mallwitz became the youngest general music director in Europe when she joined the Erfurt Theatre in 2014/15.
 Here she founded the Orchestral Academy of the Philharmonic Orchestra, established a composer in residence programme under the title Erfurts Neue Noten and devised a series of Expedition Concerts.
 This format has proved a huge success also in her new artistic home, the Nuremberg State Theatre, and online.
 Her first two productions in Nuremberg, Prokofiev’s War and Peace and Wagner’s Lohengrin, brought her name to national and international attention.
 In 2021/22 she conducted three new productions in Nuremberg: Monteverdi’s L’Orfeo, Pelléas et Mélisande and Der Rosenkavalier.

-Joana Mallwitz was born in Hildesheim and studied at the University of Music and Theatre in Hanover, where her teachers included Martin Brauß and Eiji Oue (conducting) and Karl-Heinz Kämmerling and Bernd Goetzke (piano).
+Joana Mallwitz was born in Hildesheim and studied at the University of Music, Theatre and Media in Hanover, where her teachers included Martin Brauß and Eiji Oue (conducting) and Karl-Heinz Kämmerling and Bernd Goetzke (piano).